Connect with us!

 Address: 25 School House Rd, Eastham, MA

 Want to see what the average day of school looked like for a child in the 1800s?
-Come to the Schoolhouse to find out.
-The school is pretty close to Swift-Daley House, so if you're making a trip out there, this schoolhouse can be a great stop as well.
+Come to the Eastham Schoolhouse Museum to find out (and don't be tardy)!
+The school is quite close to Swift-Daley House, so if you're making a trip out there, this schoolhouse can be a great stop as well.
+Right across from the Salt Pond Visitor Center!

-Cape Cod is a wonderful place with a fascinating culture and history.
-These maritime exhibits show the respect people have for the water, and how they braved it to make a better life for themselves in America.
-If you're looking for more things to do, then come stay at Handkerchief Shoals and explore the best sights on the Cape!
+Cape Cod is a wonderful place with a fascinating history.
+Come stay with us at Handkerchief Shoals and explore the best museums on the Cape!